zedx/docs/modules.md

 Modules/
   ├── Blog/
       ├── Config/
-          ├── config.php `Module configuration`
+          ├── config.php //Module configuration
       ├── Console/
       ├── Database/
-          ├── Migrations/ `Module migration files`
+          ├── Migrations/ //Module migration files
-          ├── Seeders/ `Module seeder files`
+          ├── Seeders/ //Module seeder files
-      ├── Models/ `Contain your module database models` ├── Http/
+      ├── Models/ //Contain your module database models ├── Http/
-          ├── Controllers/ `Contain your module controllers`
+          ├── Controllers/ //Contain your module controllers
-          ├── Middleware/ `Contain your module middlewares`
+          ├── Middleware/ //Contain your module middlewares
-          ├── Requests/ `Contain your module middlewares`
+          ├── Requests/ //Contain your module middlewares
-          ├── routes.php `Route file`
+          ├── routes.php //Route file
       ├── Providers/
-          ├── BlogServiceProvider.php `In most cases you should not change this file` ├── Repositories/
+          ├── BlogServiceProvider.php //In most cases you should not change this file ├── Repositories/
       ├── Resources/
           ├── assets/
-              ├── dist/ `Contain generated assets, the content of this folder will be placed in public directory when the module is published`
+              ├── dist/ //Contain generated assets, the content of this folder will be placed in publicdirectory when the module is published`
-              ├── src/ `Contain your source assets`
+              ├── src/ //Contain your source assets
           ├── lang/
           ├── views/
       ├── Tests/